 Arizona LCSW-18590, California LCSW86368

 California Pupil Personnel Services Credential, 230094661

 “Between stimulus and response there is a space.
 In that space is our power to choose.
 In that space lies our growth and our freedom.”

 - Viktor E Frankl

 The focus of Melissa's work is in two areas:

-Those who deal with moderate to severe mental illness may find they have challenges in many aspects of life, from basic daily functioning to distressing symptoms of impaired cognition, erratic moods, and loss of ability to manage and cope with important relationships.
+Those who deal with more severe and chronic symptoms of mental illness may find challenges in many aspects of life, from basic daily functioning to impaired cognition, erratic moods, and loss of ability to manage and cope with important relationships.
 Substance use can increase or further complicate the challenges.